Description of Vocations Events

 “Quo Vadis” translates to “Where are you going”: this weekend retreat is specifically organized to help young men answer this question, and other questions they might have about priesthood, seminary, and how to hear God’s voice in every day life.

-Retreat begins at 6:00pm at the Sisters of St. Francis of the Holy Eucharist Retreat Center.
-The retreat will end by 12pm (noon) on Sunday.
+Check-in is Friday 4:30 to 5:30 pm at the Sisters of St. Francis of the Holy Eucharist Retreat Center.

 Meals will be provided beginning with dinner on Friday and ending with breakfast on Sunday.

 This is an overnight retreat.
 Please bring your own toiletries.
 Bedding (including pillows) is provided by the retreat center.